SrikanthS-IIT/IIT-Mandi-Online-Hardware-M-and-I-Labs/Lab 1 - Introduction to Physical Computing with the Raspberry Pi/Lab 1 - Pre-reading.md

 3. Go through the RPi.GPIO and gpiozero library documentation – gpiozero — GPIO Zero 1.6.2 Documentation https://gpiozero.readthedocs.io/en/stable/, and raspberry-gpio-python download | SourceForge.net, https://sourceforge.net/projects/raspberry-gpio-python/.
 The purpose of this exercise is to get you familiarized with resources that you can use at a later stage (and also make you aware how you can find them!).

-4. Read the following about digital storage oscilloscopes - even if it feels rudimentary - Keysight Oscilloscope Basics - https://students.iitmandi.ac.in/moodle/pluginfile.php/81381/course/section/31661/Keysight%20Oscilloscope%20basics.pdf
+4. Read the following about digital storage oscilloscopes - even if it feels rudimentary - Keysight Oscilloscope Basics - (provided in the folder).

 Read the Python codes below before coming to class.
 If you have any questions, please ask the TA before starting to run the code on the Raspberry Pi.